kadrlica/dsphsim/README.md

 Simulate dwarf galaxies
 =======================

-This tool relies on the [ultra-faint galaxy likelihood package (ugali)](https://github.com/DarkEnergySurvey/ugali) for simulating the spatial and color-magnitude distributions of stars in dwarf galaxies.
+This tool relies on the [Ultra-faint Galaxy Likelihood (ugali)](https://github.com/DarkEnergySurvey/ugali) toolkit for simulating the spatial and color-magnitude distributions of stars in dwarf galaxies.
+Stellar velocities are simulated In addition, it implements a numerical integration of the Eddington equation to

 Installation
 ------------